Director (Carleton Centre for the Study of Islam), Professor of Islamic Thought & Global Philosophy (College of Humanities)

 |Office:||2A61 Paterson Hall|

-Mohammed Rustom is Professor of Islamic Thought at Carleton University and Director of the Carleton Centre for the Study of Islam.
+Mohammed Rustom is Professor of Islamic Thought & Global Philosophy at Carleton University and Director of the Carleton Centre for the Study of Islam.
 An award-winning author whose works have been translated into over ten languages, Professor Rustom’s research focuses on Islamic philosophy, Sufism, Quranic exegesis, and cross-cultural philosophy.
 He is author of The Triumph of Mercy: Philosophy and Scripture in Mulla Sadra (2012), co-editor of The Study Quran: A New Translation and Commentary (2015), and translator of Abu Hamid al-Ghazali, The Condemnation of Pride and Self-Admiration (2018).
 Dr. Rustom’s more recent books include The Essence of Reality: A Defense of Philosophical Sufism (2022), Inrushes of the Heart: The Sufi Philosophy of ‘Ayn al-Qudat (2023), and Global Philosophy: A Sourcebook (forthcoming).